HumanStewie/memory-orb/README.md

 You have only truly lived, when the thoughts left behind for the living, are memories of you.
 I find it poetic that everything will truly wither and die out, even memories, yet we still try so desperately to cling onto them.
 Ironic, considering I am also desperately clinging onto my memories.
 But perhaps that is good, because a memory worth clinging onto, is a memory that deserves to be eternalize.

-Thus, I decided to create Memory Orb (or 記憶のオーブ), a beautiful showcase of nostalgia, and a way tell the story of your life, accompanied with mesmerizing visuals.
+Thus, I decided to create **Memory Orb (or 記憶のオーブ)**, a beautiful showcase of *nostalgia*, and a way tell the story of your life, accompanied with mesmerizing visuals.

+## What does it do?
+In the simplest terms, users can upload images of any moment in their life and attach a story alongside it, so speak your mind, be free and appreciate every moment of your life.

+With a bit more details, users can sign up or log in, then the server will fetch the data related to that user and display it on the cube.

 ## Installation
-If you just want to use the website, you could just access [Memory Orb - 記憶のオーブ](...), make an account and use it normally.
+If you just want to use the website, you could just access [**Memory Orb - 記憶のオーブ**](...), make an account and use it normally.
 However, if you want to run locally for your own uses, here's what to do.

 Before installing, make sure you have a database set up like this with the exact column names: